About Netwerk Aalst

 Netwerk Aalst is an accessible, public meeting place where art is developed, researched, made, shown and mediated.
 The central question is that of how arts and cultural institutions can contribute to societal engagement.

 In an increasingly complex society, we seek to create space for reflection, debate and development.
 We do this in interaction with the local and regional reality and in relation to international developments and trends.

-Agility is required of Netwerk Aalst in responding to the dynamics of society.
+The dynamics of society require agility from Netwerk Aalst.
 We are undergoing a transformation from mono- to multidisciplinary.
 By bringing more disciplines together, we aim to promote a greater diversity of perspectives.
 We believe our organisation should reflect the diverse reality that surrounds us, offering room for many voices to resonate.
-Only in this way can an arts centre be critical and relevant in today’s society.
+Only in this way, an arts centre can be critical and relevant in today’s society.

 We believe that our structure should likewise reflect this vision.
 To this end, alternating, diversely populated working groups serve a curating or mandating role.
 They feed and help to shape both our operations and our programme.
 We are in constant interaction with our environment.
 Proximity is an issue that we must take into account.
 But we are also children of our time – a time when the world is never far away.
 We accept this world’s blessings along with its curses.
 We connect and feel connected with artists worldwide and we share in global concerns about a sustainable future.

 Sustainability is a way of life that we want to be reflected in all our actions.
 We respect the working boundaries of our staff, rally around the issue of fair remuneration for artists, weigh all our decisions against the principle of fairness, and strive for inclusion and diversity in our society.
 When it comes to societal debate, we do not baulk at taboos.
 We aim not to be attention-grabbers in a mediated debate, but rather to offer a safe place for discussion.